-The Company does not calculate compensation relative to the performance of its peers.
-This is an insufficient measure, as according to the Company's compensation philosophy, the Company itself must perform and grow regardless of industry conditions in order for bonuses to be paid.
+According to the Company's compensation philosophy, the Company itself must perform and grow regardless of industry conditions in order for bonuses to be paid.
 For instance, the Profit Bonus is payable only in direct proportion to profit generated regardless of its relativity to its peers.
 If profit declines at a lower rate than profit declines in the peer group that is not considered a satisfactory achievement to pay out bonuses to the Company's executives.
 A satisfactory achievement would be profit growth, not decline.
-According to Linamar's compensation philosophy, declining profit should result in declining compensation, even if that would result in a lower compensation package than its peer group.
+According to Linamar's compensation philosophy, lower profit should result in less compensation, even if that would result in a lower compensation package than its peer group.
 The Board believes in building a company that strategizes for and achieves consistent sustainable growth, regardless of industry conditions, and has reasonably built its reward system accordingly.

+That said, overall compensation is expected to be commensurate with peers meaning comparison to a peer group is an important step in setting compensation components.
 Linamar is somewhat unique in Canada, for its size in automotive parts manufacturing and the fact that it is publicly traded.
-Its closest likeness in the Canadian market would likely be Magna Corporation, which is six times its size.
+Its closest likeness in the Canadian market would likely be Magna Corporation, which is five times its size in terms of revenue.
 Therefore, the Committee had to develop a broader comparator group amongst Canadian (and some US) publicly traded companies in order to make meaningful comparisons with respect to executive compensation.